icpc/ccs-specs/Contest_API.md

 event feed, also note that these should not be considered proper REST endpoints, and that the `event-feed` endpoint is a streaming feed in NDJSON format.

+Note that `access`, `account`, `state`, `scoreboard` and `event-feed` are singular nouns and indeed contain only a single object.

+### Required and Optional API

+The only required endpoints are metadata: `api` and `access`.
+The only required property is `id` (if it exists on the endpoint).

+All other endpoints and properties are optional.
+The only exceptions to this are obvious logical requirements (for example, a submission must come from a team) and the requirement for referential integrity (for example, if a submission has a team_id, then teams must be supported).
+`access` exists so that you can discover which endpoints and properties are supported by a given provider.

+In practice there are different types of providers that will offer similar sets of endpoints.
+Some examples:
+ - A contest management system will support at least contests and teams, and may support other configuration endpoints.
+ - A Contest Control System (CCS) will support at least submissions, judgements, and dependencies of these, as well as scoreboard and event-feed.

+Separate specifications (for example, the CCS System Requirements) will provide more information on which endpoints and properties can be expected, often in the form of a minimal `access` response.

 ### Table column description